• Skip to primary navigation

 Instructions

-• In a small saucepan, combine the ginger ale, brown sugar, mustard, honey and apple cider vinegar.
+• In a small saucepan, combine ginger ale, brown sugar, mustard, honey and apple cider vinegar.
 Bring to a boil.
 Cook until glaze is reduced by half, about 15 minutes.
-Stir in remaining ingredients; cook 5 minutes longer.
+Stir in minced garlic and cook 5 minutes longer.
 Remove from heat.

-• Remove all of the netting and wrapping from the ham and lay the ham in a large foil pan.
+• Remove all of the netting and wrapping from the ham and lay the ham in a large foil pan, cut side down.
 Pull the slices apart one by one and drizzle honey glaze down in between the pieces.
 You will want to hold the front so the slices do not fall all the way over and tear.
 After that brush the top of the ham with glaze.

 • The smoking process will take 3 hours.
 This is a double smoked ham so the ham is already cooked, this process adds more smoke flavor and the glaze.